dwarton/mvabund/README.md

 `mvabund` is [available on CRAN](https://CRAN.R-project.org/package=mvabund).

-This is the development version, with the latest bells and whistles.
-It can be installed from GitHub using the `devtools` package:
+The development version, with the latest bells and whistles, can be installed from GitHub using the `devtools` package:

 ``` r
 devtools::install_github('aliceyiwang/mvabund')